Mbaroudi/Merlin/README.md

 # Purpose
 Merlin is a Python framework to simplify Hadoop jobs workflow development and management.
-The framework is integrated with the BigData technology stack and supports Hadoop jobs for Apache MapReduce, Streaming map-reduce, Apache Pig, Apache Hive, Apache Sqoop, Spark and offers commonly used functionality for development of Extract-Transform-Load (ETL) processes.
+The framework is integrated with the Big Data technology stack and supports Hadoop jobs for Apache MapReduce, Streaming map-reduce, Apache Pig, Apache Hive, Apache Sqoop, Spark and offers commonly used functionality for development of Extract-Transform-Load (ETL) processes.

 # Features